Optimal Algorithms for Right-Sizing Data Centers- Extended Version: A randomized offline algorithm

-For this continuous problem, Bansal et. al. \cite{B+} give a 2-competitive (deterministic) online algorithm.
-Let $\bar{X} = (\bar{x}_1, \dots, \bar{x}_T)$ be the schedule calculated by the algorithm of Bansal et al. We will convert this this solution to an integral schedule $X = (x_1, \dots x_T)$.
+We consider the continuous extension $\bar{\mathcal{P}}$ of the original problem instance $\mathcal{P}$ as introduced in Section~\ref{sec:poly:correct} (see equation~\eqref{eqn:poly:correct:extension}).
+For this continuous problem, Bansal et al. \cite{Bansal2015} give a 2-competitive (deterministic) online algorithm.
+Let $\bar{X} = (\bar{x}_1, \dots, \bar{x}_T)$ be the schedule calculated by the algorithm of Bansal et al. We will convert this solution to an integral schedule $X = (x_1, \dots x_T)$.